-The Bristal at Lake Success, The Bristal at York Avenue, The Bristal at Mount Sinai, and The Bristal at Bethpage are proud to be among the first assisted living communities in New York State to implement the Foresite Predictive Health and Fall Management system.
+The Bristal at Lake Success, The Bristal at York Avenue, The Bristal at Mount Sinai, and The Bristal at Bethpage are proud to be among the first assisted living communities in New York State to implement the Foresite Fall Management system.

 Foresite is a cutting-edge platform that combines wireless sensors, artificial intelligence, deep machine learning, visual monitoring systems, and predictive analysis.
-The system tracks a resident’s health, helps to predict an elevated risk of falling, and provide immediate alerts should a fall occur.
+The system tracks a resident’s health, helps to identify potential health concerns, and provide immediate alerts should a fall occur.